 At IPA Physio, we utilize the Personal Tourniquet System for BFR from a company called Delfi, which is the gold standard for quality and safety when it comes to Blood Flow Restriction.
 This unit, which is the most advanced Blood Flow Restriction machine available, utilizes a built-in doppler which enhances the safety of the patient.
 The doppler automatically and accurately senses the lowest pressure required to restrict the blood flow to the limb for that specific patient based on a multitude of factors including their body mass, blood pressure, hydration levels, etc. Once the minimum pressure is identified, we then take a percentage of that pressure for the patient to exercise with based on the body part.
 The reduced blood flow to the working muscles causes less oxygen to reach the muscles.

 This creates an “anaerobic” working environment which recruits “fast twitch” muscles, while using a weight that has been determined to be “light to easy”.
-Lactic acid is released from the muscles (this is the burn sensation you feel when exercising) due to the low oxygen environment and is trapped in the limb by the cuff.
-The lactic acid accumulation (the burn!) signals the brain to release LOTS of growth factors (such as growth hormone, CRITICAL for collagen synthesis which is the process of growing new connective tissue) in anticipation of muscle damage.
+Lactic acid and other metabolites are released from the working muscles (this is the burn sensation you feel when exercising) due to the low oxygen environment and are trapped in the limb by the cuff.
+The lactic acid and metabolite accumulation (the burn!) signals the brain to release LOTS of growth factors (such as growth hormone, CRITICAL for collagen synthesis which is the process of growing new connective tissue) in anticipation of muscle damage.
 The growth hormone also initiates the process of muscle repair and growth through a chain of events, activating muscle stem cells and insulin like growth factors (IGF).

 However, since the weight is too light to cause damage to the muscles, the muscle doesn’t break down as it would during traditional high intensity weight lifting.
 The result is a SIGNIFICANT increase in muscle size and strength, a significant boost in muscle protein synthesis, rapid repair of tendons, bone and ligaments, and less damage to our joints.